-These four pillars of health are a focus of ACNEM’s educational offerings which include webinars, learning modules, short courses, an Annual Conference, as well as structured training pathways to gain ACNEM Fellowship.
+These four pillars of health are a focus of acnem’s educational offerings which include webinars, learning modules and short courses as well as structured training pathways to gain acnem Fellowship.

 1. Anand P, Kunnumakara AB, Sundarum C et al. Cancer is a preventable disease that requires major lifestyle changes.
 Pharm Res 2008; 25(9): 2097-2116.

 2. Bianchini F, Kaaks R, Vaino H. Overweight, obesity, and cancer risk.
 Lancet 2002; 3(9): 565-574.

 3. Hardy OT, Czech MP, Coervera S. What causes the insulin resistance underlying obesity?
 Curr Opin Endocrinol Diab Obes 2012; 19(2): 81-87.

 4. Mokdad AH, Ford ES.
 Bowman BA et al. Prevalence of obesity, diabetes, and obesity-related health risk factors.
 JAMA 2003; 289(1): 76-79.

 5. National Institutes of Health.
 Overweight and Obesity. nd (no date) Available at: https://www.nhlbi.nih.gov/health-topics/overweight-and-obesity [accessed 12 October 2020]

 6. Simopolous AP.
 The importance of the ratio of omega-6/omega-3 essential fatty acids.
 Biomed Pharmacother 2002; 56(8): 365-379.

 7. Benetou V, Trichoploulou A, Orfanos P et al. Conformity to traditional Mediterranean diet and cancer incidence: the Greek EPIC cohort.
 Br J Cancer 2009; 99: 191-195.